-Saw Palm: Florida Literature and Art is seeking fiction, poetry, non-fiction, art, and comics submissions for our Spring 2017 issue.
+Saw Palm: Florida Literature and Art will soon be seeking poetry, fiction, nonfiction, and comics submissions for Volume 12, published in Spring 2018.

 Saw Palm is a Florida-themed journal; however we welcome writers and artists from across the country and the globe as long as the work is connected to Florida (via images, people, themes, etc.).
 We also welcome creative works from Floridians that are not obviously about someplace else.
 Please check out past issues, available for download as free PDFs.